|

 June 3-4, 2008.
 Plenary session.

-GIS
+25. GIS

-and Technical OZ: A Discussion of the
+and Technical OZ: A Discussion of the History, Driving Forces and Future

-History, Driving Forces and Future Directions Guiding the Evolution/Revolution
+Directions Guiding the Evolution/Revolution of Geotechnology, 23rd

-of Geotechnology, 23rd New York State Geographic Information Systems
+New York State Geographic Information

-Conference, Albany, New York, October 1-3, 2007.
+Systems Conference, Albany, New York, October 1-3, 2007.
 Keynote

-Address.
+address.
 (Link to PowerPoint)

-Mapping Geotechnology: A Brief History and Probable Future of
+26. Mapping Geotechnology: A Brief

-Geotechnology, Association of American Geographers, Great Plains
+History and Probable Future of Geotechnology, Association of American Geographers, Great Plains

 Rocky Mountain Region Annual Meeting, Denver, Colorado, September 28-29,

 2007.
-Keynote Address.
+Keynote address.
 (Link to PowerPoint)

-10. Opening Plenary Panel GISR 2007, Service Oriented Architectures Implications
+27. Opening Plenary Panel GISR 2007, Service

-11. Opening Plenary Panel
+28. Opening Plenary Panel GeoTec 2007, Geospatial

+May 14-17, 2007.
 Plenary session.

-12. Not Your
+29. Not Your

 Grandfathers Map, Geo-Gathering Conference, Estes Park, Colorado, May

 7-8, 2007.
-Keynote Address.
+Keynote address.

-13. So Where Is Precision Ag: A Brief History, Current Expression and
+30. So Where Is Precision Ag: A Brief

-Future Directions, Nebraska Agricultural Technologies Association
+History, Current Expression and Future Directions, Nebraska Agricultural Technologies Association

 Conference, Grand Island, Nebraska, February, 2007.
-Keynote

-14. Overview of Multimedia
+31. Overview of Multimedia

 Mapping, Northern Alberta Institute of Technology,

-15. Geotechnology in Agriculture: Getting It Right, Geographic
+32. Geotechnology in Agriculture: Getting It

 Information and Spatial Technologies conference, Ag Canada, Winnipeg, Manitoba, Canada,

 October, 2006.
-Keynote Address.
+Keynote address.

-16. Opening
+33. Opening

 Plenary Panel GeoTec 2006: Geospatial Technology Outlook, 20th Annual Conference on Geographic

-Information Systems, Ottawa, Ontario, Canada, June, 2006.
-Plenary
+Information Systems, Ottawa, Ontario, Canada, June,

-17. Spatial Reasoning in a World of
+34. Spatial Reasoning in a World of

-Maps, GeoAlberta Conference, Edmonton, Alberta, Canada,
+Maps, GeoAlberta

-May, 2006.
-Keynote Address.
+Conference, Edmonton, Alberta, Canada, May, 2006.
+Keynote

-18. Geotechnology in
+35. Geotechnology in

 the Technical Land of Oz, Northern Alberta Institute of Technology,

-19. Opening
+36. Opening

 Plenary Panel GeoTec 2005: Future